Cruises to Antarctica

 Antarctica Air Cruises

-If you are sensitive to rough seas or short on time, consider Antarctica air cruise that allows you to fly over the infamous Drake Passage.
+If you are sensitive to rough seas or short on time, consider an Antarctica air cruise that allows you to fly over the infamous Drake Passage.
 These unique cruises replace the two-day Drake Passage crossing with a two- to three-hour flight, with your ship waiting for you in the South Shetland Islands.
-These are one of many Antarctic cruise options that our team can elaborate on when explaining your options.
-In addition, we can assist luxury travelers, active travelers and budget travelers all find their perfect match.
+These are one of many Antarctic cruise options that our team can elaborate on when explaining your choices.
+In addition, we can assist luxury, active travelers and budget travelers all find their perfect match with our extensive selection of 2020 Antarctica cruises with options spanning into the 2021-2022 season.

 Antarctica Cruise FAQs